alicommit-malp/Easy-Request-Log/README.md

 }
 ```

-by using the DI you can access the RequestLoggerService which is being registered
+by using the Dependency Injection you can access the RequestLoggerService which is being registered
-behind the scene and it is ready to be used.
+behind the scene with Scooped lifetime.

-The result will be like this
+The result of hitting the http://your_ip/log will be like this:

 ```json
 [